etechStein/etechStein.github.io/index.md

         </a>
         <div class="bio-copy">
           <p>
-           Dr. Victor Malice is the brilliant and enigmatic CEO of 3v1l T3chnologies, the world's leading manufacturer of diabolical gadgets inspired by the Evil Genius 2 universe.
+           Dr. Victor Malice is the brilliant and enigmatic CEO of 3v1l T3chnologies, the world's leading manufacturer of diabolical gadgets.
 With a doctorate in Evil Engineering from the prestigious Villainous University, Dr. Malice has dedicated his life to perfecting the art of villainy and innovation, rumors that he's secretly a supervillain are slightly exaggerated.
           </p>
         </div>